Polyploidy

-It occurs in the somatic cells of some animals, such as goldfish, salmon, and salamanders, but is especially common among ferns and flowering plants (see Hibiscus rosa-sinensis), including both wild and cultivated species.
+Among mammals, a high frequency of polyploid cells is found in organs such as the brain, liver, heart, and bone marrow.
+It also occurs in the somatic cells of other animals, such as goldfish, salmon, and salamanders.
+It is common among ferns and flowering plants (see Hibiscus rosa-sinensis), including both wild and cultivated species.
 Wheat, for example, after millennia of hybridization and modification by humans, has strains that are diploid (two sets of chromosomes), tetraploid (four sets of chromosomes) with the common name of durum or macaroni wheat, and hexaploid (six sets of chromosomes) with the common name of bread wheat.
 Many agriculturally important plants of the genus Brassica are also tetraploids.
 Sugarcane can have ploidy levels higher than octaploid.

 Polyploidization can be a mechanism of sympatric speciation because polyploids are usually unable to interbreed with their diploid ancestors.
 An example is the plant Erythranthe peregrina.
 Sequencing confirmed that this species originated from E. × robertsii, a sterile triploid hybrid between E. guttata and E. lutea, both of which have been introduced and naturalised in the United Kingdom.
 New populations of E. peregrina arose on the Scottish mainland and the Orkney Islands via genome duplication from local populations of E. × robertsii.
 Because of a rare genetic mutation, E. peregrina is not sterile.

+On the other hand, polyploidization can also be a mechanism for a kind of 'reverse speciation', whereby gene flow is enabled following the polyploidy event, even between lineages that previously experienced no gene flow as diploids.
+This has been detailed at the genomic level in Arabidopsis arenosa and Arabidopsis lyrata.
+Each of these species experienced independent autopolyploidy events (within-species polyploidy, described below), which then enabled subsequent interspecies gene flow of adaptive alleles, in this case stabilising each young polyploid lineage.
+Such polyploidy-enabled adaptive introgression may allow polyploids at act as 'allelic sponges', whereby they accumulate cryptic genomic variation that may be recruited upon encountering later environmental challenges.